 The Student Society for Global Health was founded in the Spring of 2010 by students at UTHealth School of Public Health dedicated to promoting the understanding that an individual's health is tied to the health of his or her community.

-Global Health Scholarly Concentration at UTHealth Medical School
+Global Health Scholarly Concentration at UTHealth McGovern Medical School

 The Global Health Scholarly Concentration increases the medical students’ awareness of global health issues by attending “Issues in Global Health” Lecture Series and participating in the Journal Club.
 It also provides students with the opportunity to experience supervised clinical service in underserved areas.

-Global Health Concentration at UTHealth School of Public Health
+Global Health Degree-Seeking Certificate at UTHealth School of Public Health